 What will be done to help facilitate safe commuting?
 Could more bike racks or parking spaces be made available?

 - Without undergrads on campus, there are many more bike spaces available.
-Right now, parking is free, but that will not likely be indefinite.
-This will be a decision that is made outside of SEAS.
+Right now, parking is free until Aug 15th.

 - For people who rely on public transport, ask your group members to explore car pooling where they can.
 Ideal to have the same group that will work together and share a ride to work.